Milford on Sea Beach Huts

 At the end of the beach hut terrace sections, a bespoke piece of public art was created using flotsam and jetson collected from the beach.
 Once arranged by a local artist they were cast to create a Reckli form work liner, Moore Concrete used these to create these textured concrete designed panels leading from the precast concrete steps down to the seafront promenade.

-Milford-on-Sea Beach Huts have been shortlisted for a flurry of awards.
+Milford-on-Sea Beach Huts have also been shortlisted for a flurry of awards.
 These include:

 Institute of Civil Engineers Innovation Award Best Infrastructure Project South Award for Engineering Excellence